 Like other organizations, the culture of the incubator is also established by its leaders, i.e. Representative Officer, CEO/ incubator manager.
 It is his or her beliefs, values and vision that shapes the culture of the organization.
 When organizations develop positive, virtuous cultures they achieve significantly higher levels of organizational effectiveness including financial performance, customer satisfaction, productivity, and employee engagement.
-(Source: https://hbr.org/2015/12/proof-that-positive-work-cultures-are-more-productive)
+(Source: https://hbr.org/2015/12/proof-that-positive-work-cultures-are-more-productive )

-Archtype Leadership Staff Process Environment Example
+Archtype Leadership Staff Process Environment Examples Marketplace of Ideas Executives content with 'leading from behind' Staff recruited for their creativity and passion Well-stated goals and boundaries; ability to trail quickly; clear metrics for success Should allow for and encourage experimentation Google, 3M, Best Buy, television companie s Visionary Leader An executive with insight and creativity who motivates employees to pursue a vision Staff who are adept at teamwork and can execute leader's plan Well- understood mechanisms that link executive vision to daily activities Few interdependencie s with outside parties; a business model that supports pursuing just a handful of big initiatives Steve Jobs (Apple), Akio Morita (Sony), Henry Ford

-Marketplace of Ideas Executives content with 'leading from behind' Staff recruited for their creativity and passion Well-stated goals and boundaries; ability to trail quickly; clear metrics for success Should allow for and encourage experimentation Google, 3M, Best Buy, television companie s Visionary Leader An executive with insight and creativity who motivates employees to pursue a vision Staff who are adept at teamwork and can execute leader's plan Well- understood mechanisms that link executive vision to daily activities Few interdependencie s with outside parties; a business model that supports pursuing just a handful of big initiatives Steve Jobs (Apple), Akio Morita (Sony), Henry Ford Systematic Innovation Strong executive leadership that sets priorities, raises urgency and allocates resources appropriatel y small numbers to Cross- functional approaches and a high tolerance for dissent and experimentatio n Diffuse product lines that are impossible for a small set of individuals to dictate and control Samsung, Procter & Gamble, Goldman Sachs Collaborativ e Innovation Recognises when to outsource, has expertise in forming strategic alliances & navigating conflicts with partners d to make deals with outside vendors Competency in finding external partners; technology or infrastructure that enables dynamic reconfiguration Excellent understanding of customer needs, a strategic advantage (economic, brand channel) that maintains differentiation Vodafone, Facebook f.
+Systematic Innovation Strong executive leadership that sets priorities, raises urgency and allocates resources appropriatel y Staffing policies that dedicate small numbers to discrete tasks and do not penalize failure Cross- functional approaches and a high tolerance for dissent and experimentatio n small set of individuals to Procter & Collaborativ e Innovation Recognises when to outsource, has expertise in forming strategic alliances & navigating conflicts with partners outside vendors partners; technology or infrastructure that enables understanding of customer needs, a strategic advantage (economic, brand channel) that maintains Vodafone, Facebook f.
 Building the Work Culture & Ecosystem: